LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/Troubleshooting-agent-tools.md

 * This is done to prevent agents from accidentally sending consumers to a queue where they'll be stuck forever.
 * The messages were transferred to a skill that had no agents assigned to it.
-* When a conversation is transferred to a skill with no agents assigned to it, LiveEngage changes the conversation's skill to Unassigned and returns it to the original agent.
+* When a conversation is transferred to a skill with no agents assigned to it, the Conversational Cloud changes the conversation's skill to Unassigned and returns it to the original agent.

 ### Solution: